HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 When a data source or a compute node ConfigDB is running in a "master-master" or "master-slave" architecture, there may be problems of inconsistent data between the master and slave data sources due to replication latencys or other exceptions.
 HotDB Management supports finding hidden problem of data inconsistency through the "Master/Slave Data Consistency Detection" tool.

-**DR mode explanation:** when the DR mode is enabled, please refer to the chapter " Master/Slave data consistency detection " in the [Distributed Transactional Database HotDB Server - Cross-IDC Disaster Recovery Function Specification](../Distributed%20Transactional%20Database%20HotDB%20Server%20-%20Cross-IDC%20Disaster%20Recovery%20Function%20Specification.docx) for the relevant logical explanations of the master/slave data consistency detection.
+**DR mode explanation:** when the DR mode is enabled, please refer to the [Master/Slave data consistency detection](cross-idc-disaster-recovery.md#masterslave-data-consistency-detection) chapter in the [Cross IDC Disaster Recovery](cross-idc-disaster-recovery.md) document for the relevant logical explanations of the master/slave data consistency detection.

 #### Start a detection